wenchy/tableau/README.md

 ### Error Message
 - [ ] report clear and precise error messages when converter failed, please refer to the programming language compiler
+- [ ] use golang template to define error message template
+- [ ] multiple languages support, focused on English and Simplified Chinese

 ### Performace
 - [ ] stress test